Prashanthkorip/SuperResolution/README.md

 ## Performance Analysis

-The model achieved **23.50 dB PSNR**, beating the bicubic baseline by 2.37 dB.
-While this fell short of the stretch goal (26 dB), it demonstrates clear learning and is well above the minimum requirement (24 dB target was close at 23.50 dB).
+The latest **RCAN Large model achieved 24.13 dB PSNR**, beating the bicubic baseline by 3.00 dB and exceeding the 24 dB target.
+The previous EDSR model achieved 23.50 dB.
+While both models fall short of the stretch goal (26 dB), they demonstrate clear learning and the RCAN architecture successfully meets the minimum requirement.

 **Factors limiting performance:**
 - Dataset size (258 train, 100 val images)